 - Weak colour: pastel colour that is normally used to complement the bold colour.

-Bold colours are easy to notice so you can use them as the means of highlighting or setting contrast on the design.
+Bold colours are easy to notice and can be used to highlight objects or set a contrast for the design.
 Take a look at the example below.
-For instance, you can implement the same colour by combining both the bolder colour and the weaker one together to show connectivity or you can have two contrasting colours and put them together to really bring out the difference.
+The same can be implemented with the same colour by combining both the bolder colour and the weaker one together to show connectivity or alternatively, two contrasting colours can be put together to really bring out the difference.

 Here’s another example.
 See how the major CTA buttons like “Sign Up Free” and “Sign Up” are in a different colour compared to the “Login” button?
 That’s because most people who land on this page are most likely people who do not have an account.
 Hence, to get them to have one, Mailchimp sets out a clear direction to where new users can sign-up by using contrasting colours to make the CTA buttons stand out more.